Sanchita2643/Sudoku-Solver/README.md

 # Sudoku-Solver

-1) In this Sudoku Web Application, I implemented Backtracking.

-2) To build this game I used HTML, CSS & JavaScript.
+1) This Sudoku Web application is built using  HTML, CSS & JavaScript.

+2) Backtracking has been implemented to solve the puzzles.

 3) Logics and Concepts implemented in this game:

-     Backtracking
-<br> Mathematics
+     Mathematics
-<br> Buttons
 <br> Dynamic and Static logic

 Website link: https://sanchita-sudoku-solver.netlify.app/